openwallet-foundation/project-proposals/projects/aca-py.md

 ## Project Description

-The ACA-Py (Aries Cloud Agent Python) is an open-source framework designed to facilitate the creation, management, and utilization of decentralized digital identities.
+ACA-Py (Aries Cloud Agent Python) is an open-source framework designed to facilitate the creation, management, and utilization of decentralized digital identities.
 ACA-Py enables secure, interoperable communication between entities using decentralized identifiers (DIDs) and verifiable credentials, adhering to standards such as DIDComm, OpenID4VCs and the W3C Verifiable Credentials.

 It is both a full implementation of Aries Interop Profile (AIP) 2.0 and a toolkit for building issuers and verifiers beyond the AIP protocols, such as using [OpenID4VCs](https://openid.net/sg/openid4vc/) and the [UN Transparency Protocol](https://uncefact.github.io/spec-untp/) (UNTP).
 ACA-Py operates in the second and third layers of the [Trust Over IP framework](https://trustoverip.org/toip-model/) using DIDComm messaging and Aries DIDComm and other credential exchange protocols.
 The "cloud" in the name means that ACA-Py runs on servers (cloud, enterprise, IoT devices, and so forth), and is not designed to run on mobile devices.